mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 Each phase object has two keys:

-- responses: An array of "response" objects.
+- responses: (optional) An array of "response" objects.
+If not provided, the test runner should construct the client and perform assertions specified in the outcome object without processing any responses.
 - outcome: An "outcome" object representing the TopologyDescription.

 A response is a pair of values: